Azure/azure-quickstart-templates/sas-viya/README.md

 #### SAS Viya Services VM

-If you are installing VDMML or a similiarly large installation, we  recommend that you use at least the Standard E16s_v3 VM size.
+If you are installing VDMML or a similarly large installation, we  recommend that you use at least the Standard E16s_v3 VM size.

 <a name="Prerequisites"></a>
 ## Prerequisites